hebaulf/movie-tv-search-app/README.md

 # Javascript/React - Movie Search App

-For this project I created a movie search app using API from [TMDB](https://developers.themoviedb.org/)
+For this project I created a movie search app using the API from [TMDB](https://developers.themoviedb.org/)

 - The project is set up with [create-react-app](https://create-react-app.dev/docs/getting-started).
 - I use react [prop-types](https://www.npmjs.com/package/prop-types) for typechecking